2013–14 Miami Hurricanes men's basketball team

 The 2013–14 Miami Hurricanes men's basketball team represented the University of Miami during the 2013–14 NCAA Division I men's basketball season.
 The Hurricanes, led by third year head coach Jim Larrañaga, played their home games at the BankUnited Center and were members of the Atlantic Coast Conference.
 They finished the season 17–16, 7–11 in ACC play to finish in tenth place.
 They advanced to the second round of the ACC tournament where they lost to NC State.

+Previous season

+The Hurricanes had an overall record of 29–7 and were 15–3 in ACC games.
+They also had an outright ACC regular-season championship, a conference tournament title (wherein the Hurricanes recorded three double-digit wins), an NCAA tournament No. 2 seed and a trip to the Sweet 16.